qutad/Plot/README.md

 Plot is a desktop-style habit tracker built around GitHub contribution-calendar cells.

 The app is designed for tracking habits visually, one day at a time.
-Each habit has its own contribution-style calendar, streak stats, weekly mini activity cells, and local SQLite persistence.
+Each habit has its own contribution-style calendar, and streak stats, weekly mini activity cells.

 ## Features